jim-easterbrook/pywws/README.txt

 	distributions.
 This provides an easier way to install them than downloading source from the project websites.

-This software collection currently contains the following files:
+This software collection currently includes the following files:
 	README.txt		-- you are reading it!
 	CHANGELOG.txt		-- development history
 	LICENCE.txt		-- GNU General Public License